AdobeDocs/experience-platform.nl-NL/help/data-science-workspace/home.md

 Ongeacht uw expertise op het gebied van gegevenswetenschap [!DNL Data Science Workspace] helpt u het zoeken naar inzichten in gegevens te vereenvoudigen en te versnellen en deze toe te passen op digitale ervaringen.

-### Gegevensexploratie
+### Data exploration

-Het vinden van de juiste gegevens en het voorbereiden ervan is het meest arbeidsintensieve onderdeel van het opbouwen van een effectief recept. [!DNL Data Science Workspace] en Adobe Experience Platform helpen u sneller van gegevens tot inzichten te komen.
+Finding the right data and preparing it is the most labor-intensive part of building an effective recipe. [!DNL Data Science Workspace] and Adobe Experience Platform will help you get from data to insights more quickly.

-Op Adobe Experience Platform, zijn uw dwars-kanaalgegevens gecentraliseerd en opgeslagen in het gestandaardiseerde XDM schema, zodat zijn de gegevens gemakkelijker te vinden, te begrijpen en schoon. Één enkele opslag van gegevens die op een gemeenschappelijk schema worden gebaseerd kan u ontelbare uren van gegevensexploratie en voorbereiding besparen.
+On Adobe Experience Platform, your cross-channel data is centralized and stored in the XDM standardized schema, so data is easier to find, understand, and clean. Één enkele opslag van gegevens die op een gemeenschappelijk schema worden gebaseerd kan u ontelbare uren van gegevensexploratie en voorbereiding besparen.

-Terwijl u bladert, gebruikt u R, [!DNL Python]of Scala met de geïntegreerde, gehoste [!DNL Jupyter Notebook] versie om door de gegevenscatalogus te bladeren [!DNL Platform].
-Als u een van deze talen gebruikt, kunt u ook gebruikmaken van [!DNL Spark] ML en TensorFlow.
+As you browse, use R, [!DNL Python], or Scala with the integrated, hosted [!DNL Jupyter Notebook] to browse the catalog of data on [!DNL Platform].
+Using one of these languages, you can also take advantage of [!DNL Spark] ML and TensorFlow.
 Begin helemaal opnieuw of gebruik een van de laptopsjablonen voor specifieke bedrijfsproblemen.

 Als onderdeel van de workflow voor gegevensverkenning kunt u ook nieuwe gegevens invoeren of bestaande functies gebruiken voor de voorbereiding van gegevens.